steven-ossorio/Words-Competition/README.md

 # Words

-A fun and fast paced word game using react.js on the frontend while using firebase useful websocket to keep track of changes in the game.
+A fun, fast and competative game which expects users to create as many words as possible within 60 seconds.
+Words front end was build with the use of [React.JS][https://reactjs.org/] and it's backend through the use of [Firebase][https://firebase.google.com/docs/].

 ## Contents